JetBrains/Qodana/topics/monorepo-project.md

 bootstrap: cp qodana-backend.yaml qodana.yaml
 ```

-When %product% runs, it uses the `.git/` folder for linking detected problems to the corresponding
+When %instance% runs, it uses the `.git/` folder for linking detected problems to the corresponding
 source code in a Git repository, and for exploring inspection reports [from within your IDE](qodana-ide-plugin.md).
 <!--
 TODO: Clarify whether the "from within your IDE" part really depends on `.git/`